 A Surgeon, a Sci-Fi Novel, and a Missing Audiobook

 Marshall’s career doesn’t follow a straight line.
 He trained as a surgeon, spent more than 25 years in technology, and led a conversational AI company in healthcare before selling it in 2021.
-Free from the corporate grind, he did what a lot of people dream of doing: he wrote a novel.
+Free from the corporate grind, he did what a lot of people dream of doing.
+He wrote a novel.

 The result was Taming the Perilous Skies, a science fiction thriller with more than 100 characters, many with distinct accents.
 Marshall, who describes himself as an “audio-only reader,” naturally wanted to hear his own story.
 So he tried to build a multicast audiobook using the AI tools available at the time (ElevenLabs, Camtasia, a lot of patience).

 The process was expensive and painful.
 Each character needed a separate voice.
 The workflow was clunky.
 Costs climbed into the thousands.
 And at the end of it, he had audio files sitting on his hard drive with no clear path to distribution or monetization.
+Ouch.

 What Spoken Actually Does

-The pitch is straightforward: upload your manuscript, and Spoken turns it into a professionally narrated audiobook.
+The pitch is straightforward.
+Upload your manuscript, and Spoken turns it into a professionally narrated audiobook.
 But the way it gets there is where it diverges from other AI narration tools.

 When you upload a manuscript (DOCX, TXT, or ePUB), Spoken’s AI doesn’t just start reading.
 It analyzes the entire text for genre, style, tone, and, most importantly, the characters.
 The system parses dialogue, identifies who’s speaking, and builds what the team calls mathematical representations of each character’s ideal voice profile.